RHRolun/test-openhands/README.md

-# Hello, world!
+# Python Hello World Example

-This is a simple "Hello, world!" project to demonstrate the basic functionality of a Python script.
-It's a great starting point for your next project!
+This is a simple "Hello, world!" project in Python.
+It's designed to be a great starting point for anyone new to Python or as a basic template for a new project.

 ## Codebase

-- [main.py](./main.py): The main script that prints "Hello, world!".
+- [`main.py`](./main.py): The main script that prints "Hello, world!".

 ## Set up and Run